Skip to main content

 Setting options guide

-• Mode: You can check the scope of application for the zone.
-The occupancy limit zone only supports Global mode and can be set for all devices registered in BioStar X.
+• Mode: You can check the scope of application.
+The occupancy limit setting supports only Global mode and can be set for all devices registered to BioStar X.

 • Entry Devices: Select the device to be used when entering.
 You can choose from the list of registered devices.